 1. How Does Payroll Work?

 If you are a complete beginner to payroll, then let’s start with the basics of what you need to do and why for your small business.
 Payroll, in simple terms, is a list of employees that work for a business, for whom the business is responsible for paying via the PAYE system.
-If you employ freelancers who are self-employed, then you’ll be paying them via an invoice and this guide does not apply to them (unless you feel you are in breach of IR35) because they are outside of the PAYE regulations and are responsible for their own taxes.
+If you employ freelancers who are self-employed, then you’ll be paying them via an invoice.
+However, this guide does not apply to them (unless you feel you are in breach of IR35) because they are outside of the PAYE regulations and are responsible for their own taxes.

-Take a look at the payslip below or even your own one if you are employed and self-employed.
+Take a look at the payslip below or even your own if you are employed and self-employed.
 The first line is gross pay and often that is the salary you’ve agreed to pay someone to work for you as per their contract.
 Next, there are then deductions for income tax, national insurance and pension contributions.

 As an employer, it is your responsibility to work out how much you need to deduct for each of these items and pay your staff the amount left (called net pay).
-You’ll also notice that there is a tax code, 1250L, on the payslip, this will be sent to you by HMRC for each person you employ but this is one of the pieces of information you’ll need to run payroll correctly, even if it is just for yourself.
+You’ll also notice that there is a tax code, 1250L, on the payslip, this will be sent to you by HMRC for each person you employ.
+But, this is one of the pieces of information you’ll need to run payroll correctly, even if it is just for yourself.